IsmaelMartinez/gridfs-storage-engine/README.md

 ### Options

-By default GridfsStorage will try to open a database connection with the following details
+By default gridfs-storage-engine will try to open a database connection with the following details

 ```
 {